Guide to Cheaper Travel

 Points can be hard to accrue and they don’t have a long lifespan.
 I find that for rewards the best ones are obtained when upgrading a flight rather than buying a flight.
 Emirates Skywards has 4 tiers – Blue, Silver, Gold, Platinum.
 Blue is the entry level but once you gain any other tier the benefits are enormous.
 For Silver you will get priority check-in, priority boarding, extra luggage allowance, free seat allocation, and access to the fantastic Business Class Lounges in Dubai – the Emirates Business Class Lounge in Terminal 3 Concourse A is my favourite airport lounge in the world.
 The Emirates Business Class Lounge in Terminal 3 Concourse B is my second favourite airport lounge in the world.
 With smoked salmon, ice-cream and and seemingly endless supply of other food on offer, as well as free showers and beds, this is an incredible place to relax before a flight.

 When booking a flight there are usually three types of economy tickets – ‘Economy Saver’, ‘Economy Flex’ and ‘Economy Flex Plus’.
-I almost always opt for the middle ‘Flex’ ticket – though it is slightly more expensive than the saver ticket (10-20% more) it offers double (or more) the points on offer when compared to the ‘Saver’ ticket – important when you are trying to reach the important Tier status.
+I almost always opt for the middle ‘Flex’ ticket – though it is slightly more expensive than the saver ticket (10-20% more) it offers double (or more) the points on offer when compared to the ‘Saver’ ticket – a great benefit when you are trying to reach the important Tier status.
 Also, the ‘Flex’ ticket has the best combination of flexibility and price if you need to change or cancel your ticket.
 I always book my Emirates/flydubai tickets directly on their websites.

 For accommodation – you accumulate points which can then be used for discounted or free nights later on.
 I’m a member of the IHG Rewards Club because their points never expire (as long as you stay at one of their properties for one night per year) and they have a very solid range of quality accommodation across the world – including Intercontinental, Crown Plaza, Holiday Inn, Holiday Inn Express, Staybridge Suites, and Candlewood Suites.
 My preferred hotel for business trips is Holiday Inn Express – you can be assured of very comfortable beds along with Wifi and breakfast.
 I don’t need people to carry my bags to my room, neither do I need a gym or swimming pool so this is perfect for my needs.

 I tend to book bonus points with them whenever I stay but the price of this varies.
 Some properties can charge nearly ten extra dollars per night for 1000 bonus points per night, but others will charge only half for every 1000 points.
 This same rate can be found for 2000 or 3000 bonus points per night.
 I tend only book bonus nights when the bonus points option is under five dollars for each 1000 points.
-Sometimes IHG have offers where you can earn a whole lot of bonus points when staying (for example) at two of their brands in the space of 3 months – make use of these if you can.
+Sometimes IHG have offers where you can earn a whole lot of bonus points (10,000+) when staying (for example) at two or three of their brands in the space of 3 months – make use of these if you can.
 However, to access these bonus points you need to book directly on the IHG website – and I always use the website any time I book at their properties.
 IHG Rewards Club has 4 tiers – Club, Gold, Platinum, and Spire.
 Club is the entry level, and if you accumulate 10 nights per year or 10000 points earned you head into the Gold tier.
 Being a tier member has brought me many benefits, such as complimentary upgrades and bonus points.
 Reaching the Gold tier is easy – just stay 3 nights at an IHG property and avail yourself of the 3000 bonus points per night option (bonus points count for tier status) and you can reap tier benefits after only one stay.

 I use Booking.com for all my non-IHG hotel bookings, and they have a Genius program for those who use their services a few times.
 Again, it is better to stay to one website for the majority of your travel bookings than to use many of them.
 Using a third party hotel site once is almost never going to see you accrue any benefits, but use it five times and more, and it will.